 Coaching is an excellent choice to support leaders who are taking on significant new responsibilities in the organization, be it a promotion, a new initiative, or other scope-expanding changes.
 Complexity almost always increases as responsibilities increase, and coaching is useful to identify and navigate the new landscape.

-- Is the leader at risk of derailing?
+- Are you at risk of derailing?

 Finding the Right Coach